ClementNerma/Rave/docs/master.md

 We can ues use the following syntaxes:

 * `T extends X`: T must inherit from X;
-* `T implements X`: T must implement the X interface;
+* `T impl X`: T must implement the X interface;
 * `T uses X`: T must use the X trait.

-They can also be chained, like `T extends X implements Y`.
+They can also be chained, like `T extends X impl Y`.

 ### Template inference